dortania/OpenCore-Install-Guide/post-install/multiboot/bootcamp.md

 ## "You can't change the startup disk to the selected disk" error

+This is commonly caused by either:

+* 3rd Party NTFS Drivers(ie. Paragon)
-This is commonly caused by irregular partition setup of the Windows drive, specifically that the EFI is not the first partition.
-To fix this, we need to enable this quirk:
+* Irregular partition setup of the Windows drive, specifically that the EFI is not the first partition.

+To fix the former, either disable or uninstall these tools.

+To fix the latter, we need to enable this quirk:

 * `PlatformInfo -> Generic -> AdviseWindows -> True`